 Introduction to J2EE Architecture

-J2EE can be expanded as Java 2 Enterprise Edition that offers a development environment for enterprise application creation and implementation.
-J2EE Architecture is made up of three tier, such as the client tier that is used as an interactive medium for the end user or the client & consists of web clients and application clients, the middle tier that is used for defining logical functioning units & consist of web components and EJB components, and the enterprise data tier that is used for storage purposes in the form of relational database & consists of containers, components and services.
+J2EE can be expanded as Java 2 Enterprise Edition, which offers a development environment for enterprise application creation and implementation.
+J2EE Architecture is made up of three tiers, such as the client tier is used as an interactive medium for the end user or the client & consists of web clients and application clients; the middle tier is used for defining logical functioning units & consists of web components and EJB components, and the enterprise data tier that is used for storage purposes in the form of relational database & consists of containers, components, and services.

 J2EE Uses Three Tiers:

-- Client Tier: Client tier consists of user programs that interact with the user for request and response.
+- Client Tier: The client tier consists of user programs that interact with the user for requests and responses.

 - Middle Tier: Middle tier usually contains enterprise beans and web services that distribute business logic for the applications.